OutSystems/docs-product/src/building-apps/seo/improve-SEO-with-prerendering.md

 * After CloudFront receives the response from the origin (origin response)
 * Before CloudFront forwards the response to the viewer (viewer response)

-For more information, see [Using AWS Lambda with CloudFront Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html).
+For more information, see [Customize at the edge with Lambda@Edge](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html).

 You need to intercept both the viewer and the origin requests: